kevintrankt/color-code-gcal/README.md

 I didn't get this error on my work email, but I ran into it when testing things on my personal email.
 More info about verification can be found [here](https://developers.google.com/apps-script/guides/client-verification#requesting_verification).

 If you get this error, you can click **Advanced** followed by **Go to X Project (unsafe)** to bypass verification.
 As mentioned above, the script simply changes the color of your events and never sends data to any other tool.

+## AutoUpdate Installation
+If you'd like to install this script so it always uses the up to date version from this repo, follow the same steps above, but use the following snippet for **step 3**:

+    function ColorCodeEventsAuto(){ eval(UrlFetchApp.fetch('https://raw.githubusercontent.com/kevintrankt/color-code-gcal/main/Code.gs').getContentText()); ColorCodeEvents(); }

+This automatically fetches the code from [`Code.gs`](https://github.com/kevintrankt/color-code-gcal/blob/main/Code.gs).
+You'll lose the ability to customize the script, and you'll have to accept permisions to allow your project to fetch external scripts.

 ## Known Issues
 - If your calendar invite has a room, I guess that counts as a guest...
 I'll need to figure this out